unitaryfund/qrack/README.md

 1. Add symlinks for `/opt/AMDAPPSDK-3.0/lib/x86_64/sdk/libamdocl64.so` to `/usr/lib`
 1. Make sure `clinfo` reports back that there is a valid backend to use (anything other than an error should be fine).
 1. Adjust the `makefile` to have the appropriate search paths

+## Note about unitarity and arithmetic

+The project's original author notes that the ADD and SUB variants in the current version of the project break unitarity and are not on rigorous footing.
+They are included in the project as the basis for work on correct implementations.
+INC and DEC, however, are unitary and function much like SWAP operations.
+ADD, SUB, carry, and overflow operations are provisional and will be corrected.
+Similar, AND/OR/XOR only preserve unitarity when the output bit indices differ from the input bit indices, functionining like Toffoli gates with X operations on the input bits, but the nonunitary input/output overlap cases are left for convenience.
+Their application could be valid if overwritten bits are guaranteed to be separable.
+Similarly, the "Decohere" and "Dispose" methods should only be used on qubits that are guaranteed to be separable.

+Qrack is an experimental work in progress, and the author aims for both utility and correctness, but the project cannot be guaranteed to be fit for any purpose, explicit or implied.
+(See LICENSE.md for details.)